My mom needs to go on Medicaid and has a substantial sum of money in her bank account. What can we legally spend this m...Read more

 - are a United States resident who has reached age 65 and are either a U.S. citizen or a legally admitted alien who has resided in the U.S. continuously for at least five years;

 - are a disabled person of any age who has been entitled to Social Security, widows, or Railroad Retirement disability benefits for 24 months; or

 - have end-stage renal disease that requires dialysis treatment or a kidney transplant.

-Medicare Part B is available for anyone over age 65 regardless of Social Security eligibility.
+Medicare Part B, which covers doctor visits and other outpatient care, is available for anyone over age 65 regardless of Social Security eligibility.